DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - ##### 🔑E. Create a log group in Amazon CloudWatch Logs Specify the log group as an additional target of the EventBridge rule.

 - 🔑F. Update the application code base to use the AWS X-Ray SDK tracing feature to instrument the code with support for the X-Amzn-Trace-Id header.

+#### 🎈?Question #289

+A large company runs critical workloads in multiple AWS accounts.
+The AWS accounts are managed under AWS Organizations with all features enabled.
+The company stores confidential customer data in an Amazon S3 bucket.
+Access to the S3 bucket requires multiple levels of approval.

+The company wants to **monitor when the S3 bucket is accessed by using the AWS CLI**.
+The company also wants **insights into the various activities performed by other users on all other S3 buckets in the AWS accounts to detect any issues**.

+Which solution will meet these requirements?

+- 🔑A. Create an AWS CloudTrail trail that is delivered to Amazon CloudWatch in each AWS account.
+Enable data events logs for all S3 buckets.
+Use Amazon GuardDuty for anomaly detection in all the AWS accounts.
+Use Amazon Athena to perform SQL queries on the custom metrics created from the CloudTrail logs.

+- 🔑B. Create an AWS CloudTrail organization trail that is delivered to Amazon CloudWatch in the Organizations management account.
+Enable data events logs for all S3 buckets.
+Use Amazon CloudWatch anomaly detection in all the AWS accounts.
+Use Amazon Athena to perform SQL queries on the custom metrics created from the CloudTrail logs.

+- ##### 🔑C. Create an <mark>AWS CloudTrail organization trail</mark> that is delivered to Amazon CloudWatch in the Organizations management account.
+Enable data events logs for all S3 buckets.
+Use <mark>Amazon CloudWatch anomaly detection</mark> in all the AWS accounts.
+Use Amazon CloudWatch Metrics Insights to perform SQL queries on the custom metrics created from the CloudTrail logs.

+- 🔑D. Create an AWS CloudTrail trail that is delivered to Amazon CloudWatch in each AWS account.
+Enable data events logs for all S3 buckets.
+Use a custom solution for anomaly detection in all the AWS accounts.
+Use Amazon CloudWatch Metrics Insights to perform SQL queries on the custom metrics created from the CloudTrail logs.

 #### 🎈Question #320